clemsgrs/detect-sleep-apnea/README.md

 ENS challenge data

 # How to run code?
-To train a model, just download the `train_test.ipynb` notebook and open it with Google Colab.
+To train a model, just download the `dreem_lstm.ipynb` notebook and open it with Google Colab.
 In the notebook, we first download the data, then we run training.

 # Roadmap:
 - [ ] normalize raw inputs (substract mean & divide by std)